 POST: /translations/{id}

-- Upserts translation in DB and pushes event to Kafka
+- Upserts translation in DB and pushes event to the Pub/Sub service

 Persistence

-A database will be critical for storing and querying translations.
-This data is not highly relational and will require significant scale.
+The database will store translations for querying.
 Access patterns will consist of key-lookups and paginated lists with filtering.
-We will leverage Amazon DynamoDB.
+This data will require significant scale, is largely static, and not relational so a NoSQL database will fit well.
+Given this, we will leverage Amazon DynamoDB.
 Keys will use UUID’s and objects will contain region, language, contextual info, translation status, original text, and optionally translated text.
+We can leverage separate tables per locale.

 Compute Infrastructure